grpc/proposal/A74-xds-config-tears.md

 for the cluster resources.
-If the client is using the data from the fallback server and then the primary server comes back up, the client may see the does-not-exist notification for the cluster name from the fallback server before it sees the new route configuration that points to the correct cluster name, thus causing us to temporarily fail RPCs routed to that cluster.
+If the client is using the data from the fallback server and then the primary server comes back up, the client may see the does-not-exist notification for the cluster name from the primary server before it sees the new route configuration that points to the correct cluster name, thus causing us to temporarily fail RPCs routed to that cluster.